adobe/spectrum-css-grid/README.md

 Layout regions need to exist as immediate children to the container (`spectrum-grid--fluid` or `spectrum-grid--fixed`).
 Define each layout region's column span using the `grid-column` property in your stylesheet.

+Check out the [demo page](https://git.corp.adobe.com/pages/Spectrum/spectrum-css-grid/) with examples of the grid system.

 ### Example
 HTML
 ```